-Todd: Well, I just wrote a book on it, so I think there’s really six things that are, what I’ll call, the gaps.
+Todd: Well, I just wrote on it, so I think there’s really six things that are, what I’ll call, the gaps.
 That was the easiest one to see.
 It’s really obvious when you walk into a meeting and you’re talking about apples, they’re talking about oranges, it really slaps you in the face.

 But, there’s another gap that I think every project manager who’s listening out there will go “uh, yeah,” and that’s executive sponsors and how engaged executive sponsors are.

 Read next: How to Engage Your Project Sponsor

 Todd: That’s a huge gap.
 I did some surveys for the book, I did about 350 interviews, surveys, et cetera and one of the things I found was that executives in general thought that the executive sponsor role was well defined, worked well– And their problem, yet if I talk to anybody in project management, even in the same company, they were saying just the opposite.
 I had probably 99% of the people, I’ve got the stats around somewhere, 99% of the project managers said executive sponsorship is a problem.